-I just stumbled upon this article titled 'Why now is the best time to buy a HDB resale flat'.
+I just stumbled upon an article titled ‘Why now is the best time to buy a HDB resale flat‘.
 It was published 2 months ago on one of the popular property web portals in Singapore.

 It was quite an interesting read, and a good contrast to all the doom and gloom surrounding the continuous downward price trend for HDB properties since 2013.

 By now we have surely read to death the news articles on the decaying 99-year leases of our public housing, how not all HDB flats will be eligible for Selective En bloc Redevelopment Scheme (SERS), as well as sponsored posts by my many agent colleagues on how you can turn your HDB liability into an asset… among other HDB related topics.

 Reality is, when I analyse history, last year (2017) was the only time since the HDB price index was tracked in 1990 that an uptick in private property prices was not in tandem with a similar movement in the HDB index.

 Is this a sign of changing public sentiment towards our HDB flats?

 Government has the responsibility to ensure that public housing still remains accessible to the masses.
 As the prices of private property ownership continue to rise, an increasing number of the population would have no choice but to look towards resale flats.

 The article’s first point illustrates how prices have dropped since before 2014.